ushadow/tabletop_kinect/README.md

 # How to build and run
 * To build all the code, type `ant build` at the command under the main project directory.
-* The main class for hand tracking is `edu.mit.yingyin.tabletop.apps.HandTrackingAppController`.
+* The main class for hand tracking is `edu.mit.yingyin.tabletop.apps.HandTrackingApp`.
 To run it, type `ant HandTrackingAppController`.
 The program assumes the *config* and *data* directories are under the main project direcotry.
 * For a sample .oni file, you can download it from [here](http://people.csail.mit.edu/yingyin/resources/share/sample.oni), and put it in the *data* directory.
 The default configuration for OpenNI is to run from the recording file *./data/sample.oni*.
-You can change it to run from other recordings or to use actual sensors in *config/config.xml*.
+* The OpenNI config file *config.xml* in *config* folder is currently set to run from the actual sensor.